SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Skeleton.md

         tier3: 7 damage
       - name: Effect
-        effect: Until the start of the skeleton's next turn, the target takes 2 damage the first time they willingly move on their turn
+        effect: Until the start of the skeleton's next turn, the target takes 2 damage the first time they willingly move on their turn.
   - type: feature
     feature_type: ability
     name: Bone Spur